counteractive/scope/readme.md

 This is intended for discussion and evaluation, to try to find any devils in the details.

 **Caveat:** Please consider this alpha content, not (yet) intended for production use.
-However, all customizations are [compliant with the STIX 2.1 spec](https://docs.oasis-open.org/cti/stix/v2.1/csprd01/stix-v2.1-csprd01.html#_Toc16070825), so it shouldn't break anything to try it out.
+However, all customizations should be [compliant with the STIX 2.1 spec](https://docs.oasis-open.org/cti/stix/v2.1/csprd01/stix-v2.1-csprd01.html#_Toc16070825), so it shouldn't break anything to try it out.

 ## Goals